Mental health nursing

 You can find further information and updates on our Professional Nurse Educators (PNE) FutureNHS page.
 This Nursing Times article also explores how PNEs are key to tackling issues in mental health care.

-Demand Signalling is the process of identifying, prioritising, and articulating the most important research questions and innovation challenges that need addressing to deliver against the ambitions set out in the NHS Long Term Plan.
-Work is underway to develop a mental health nursing research demand signal to complement the wider mental health demand signal for mental health.
+Demand Signalling is the process of identifying, prioritising, and articulating the most important research questions that need addressing to deliver against the ambitions set out in the NHS Long Term Plan.

-In collaboration with key stakeholders, including mental health nurses, academics, and those with a lived experience of using mental health services, we’re developing future priorities for mental health nursing research to improve patient care.
+In May 2024, the Research demand signalling: mental health nursing report was published.
+Working in collaboration with key stakeholders, including mental health nurses, academics, and those with a lived experience of using mental health services, this report identifies the high-level priorities for mental health nursing research to improve patient care.

 Resources to support teams working with children and young people